MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 1. On the **Custom deployment** blade, click **Edit template**.

+    >**Note**: Disregard the message stating **The resource group is in a location that is not supported by one or more resources in the template.
+Please choose a different resource group**.
+This is expected and can be ignored in this case.

 1. On the **Edit template** blade, in the section displaying the content of the template, replace the line **30** `                    "vmSize": "Standard_D2s_v3"` with the following line):

    ```json